 - capacity and utilization planning for the individual sites.

 The coordinated results of the upstream planning processes are used as the basis for the medium-term financial planning: the Group’s financial planning, including the brands and business fields, comprises the income statement, cash flow and balance sheet planning, profitability and liquidity, as well as the upfront investments needed for alternative products and the implementation of strategic options.
 The first year of the medium-term planning period is fixed and a budget drawn up for the individual months.
 This is planned in detail down to the level of the operating cost centers.

 The budget is reviewed each month throughout the year to establish the degree to which the targets have been met.
 Key internal management instruments comprise target/ actual comparisons, prior-year comparisons, variance analyses and, where necessary, action plans to ensure targets are met.
 For the current fiscal year, detailed revolving monthly forecasts are prepared for the coming three months and the full year, taking into account the current risks and opportunities.
 The focus of intrayear internal management is therefore on adapting ongoing operations.
 At the same time, the current forecast serves as a potential, ongoing corrective to the medium-term and budget planning that follows on from it.

 CORE PERFORMANCE INDICATORS IN THE VOLKSWAGEN GROUP

 The Volkswagen Group’s internal management system is based on nine core performance indicators, which are derived from our strategic goals.
-Two of these indicators will be added in 2017 under the future program TOGETHER – Strategy 2025:
+Two of these indicators were added in fiscal year 2017 under the future program TOGETHER – Strategy 2025: